 “People are still ready to pay top prices for great paintings,” Christophe Van de Weghe, a New York dealer, said in an interview.
 “While the market is selective, the Clapton provenance made a difference.
 It could have added as much as 20 percent to the price.”

-The predominantly red, dark blue and yellow abstract was one of three Richters bought by the U.K.-born guitarist for $3.4 million at Sotheby’s (BID) New York in November 2001.
+The predominantly red, dark blue and yellow abstract was one of three Richters bought by the U.K.-born guitarist for $3.4 million at Sotheby’s (BID:US) New York in November 2001.
 At the time, this was an auction record for a lot containing abstracts by the German artist, with each worth about a third of the figure.
 Last night's sale was both a record for Richter at auction and for a living artist at auction.

 Richter, 80, who works in Cologne in both figurative and abstract idioms, has become the world’s most bankable living artist, dealers said.
 His highly decorative abstractions, often painted with a squeegee, have become particularly sought-after by wealthy international collectors and set seven of the 10 highest prices paid for the artist at auction.

 When Clapton bought his painting, the average auction price of a Richter work was $461,910, according to the database Artnet.

 Values have been boosted by the critical and popular success of recent retrospectives at Tate Modern, London, and the Pompidou Center, Paris, dealers said.

 The previous auction record for the artist was the $21.8 million for the 1993 “Abstraktes Bild (798-3)” at Christie’s International, New York, in May.

 (Clapton is active in the auction market and is also selling a watch.
 His 1987 platinum Patek Philippe perpetual calendar chronograph with moon phases is up for sale at Christie’s in Geneva on Nov.
 12, valued at 4 million Swiss francs, or $4.27 million.)